mongodb/docs/source/includes/customization/adjust-x-axis-label-angle.rst

-You can choose one of the following options:
+You can adjust the X-axis label angle to one of the following options:

 .. list-table::
    :header-rows: 1